tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 - "I read the manual but didn't understand what to do"
 - Senior staff making decisions from memory while ignoring documented procedures

-The goal: Manuals become instinctive tools, not optional references.
-When something breaks, reaching for the manual is automatic, not an afterthought.
+The goal: Manuals become instinctive tools.
+When something breaks, reaching for the manual is automatic.

 ## Principles